adewolff/dawgma-comparison/readme.md

 2. Put gene annotation .gtf file or sqlite file in gene_annotation directory
 3. Put samples.txt file in root directory.
 4. Open log2foldchange_comparison.R
-    - Set working directory to source file (Session>Set working directory>To Source File Location)
+    - Set working directory to source file if not using RStudio.
+    (Session>Set working directory>To Source File Location)
     - On Line 27 modify file.path to correspond to naming convention of quant files and their directories (or uphold xx_quant/quant.sf structure).